natenka/pyneng-book-en/docs/source/exercises/05_exercises.rst

 Task 5.1c
 ~~~~~~~~~~~~

-Modify script from task 5.1b so that when you ask for a parameter that is not present in device dictionary, the message "No such parameter" is displayed.
+Copy and modify the script from task 5.1b so that when you request a parameter
+that is not in the device dictionary, the message 'There is no such parameter' is displayed.
+The assignment applies only to the parameters of the devices, not to the devices themselves.

 .. note::

-    Try typing an invalid parameter name or a nonexistent parameter to see what the result is.
-And then do the task.
+    Try typing a non-existent parameter, to see what the result will be.
+And
+    then complete the task.

-If an existing parameter is selected display information about corresponding parameter of specified device.
+If an existing parameter is selected, print information about the corresponding parameter.

-Example of script execution:
+An example of script execution:

 ::